dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 #### 2.5 Unsubscribe

 Each subscription is uniquely identified with a subscription topic.
-If an existing subscription has the same topic as a new subscription, the new subscription will fail.
+If a new subscription has the same topic as an existing subscription, the new subscription cannot be established.
 To make a new subscription with the same subscription topic as an existing subscription, we need to cancel the existing subscription with command `unsubscribeTable`.

 Unsubscribe from a local table:
 ```